piecioshka/game-snooker/README.md

 ## Features

-* scroll or use mouse wheel, to scale game area
+* use mouse wheel, to scale game area